 By KATE MOSTACCIO

 PEF members impacted by the upcoming closures of two correctional facilities and an annex will meet with Department of Corrections and Community Supervision (DOCCS) personnel representatives to discuss their rights during the reduction in workforce process.

 DOCCS identified Gowanda Correctional Facility, Watertown Correctional Facility and Clinton Annex for closure, effective March 30, 2021, citing in a memorandum to employees “the incarcerated population has continued to decline significantly” and the closures must begin immediately to achieve “the savings associated with the state’s financial plan for this agency.”

-Meetings with the 97 members impacted at Gowanda took place January 4, 5, 6 and 7.
-Watertown’s 43 members will meet January 12 and 13.
-Clinton Annex will meet January 14 and 15.
+Meetings with the 97 members impacted at Gowanda, Watertown’s 43 members and the members at Clinton Annex took place in January.
 The agency set special meetings for staff identified as the least senior employee in a civilian title in the impacted counties.
 Veterans or disabled veterans should bring a copy of their DD-214 to the meetings.
 Staff will receive packets of information related to reduction in workforce procedures.